 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-If you’re wondering whether or not you should be worried about your postpartum diastasis recti, this article will dive right into what it is, remedies, and how you can get help if needed.
+If you’re wondering whether or not you should be worried about your postpartum diastasis recti, this article will dive right into what it is, remedies (such as the popular belly binding for diastasis recti), and how you can get help if needed.

 My medical clearance came at the 6-week mark, but there was NO way I’d be jumping back into my old workout routine any time soon.
 Why?
 I had diastasis recti, pelvic floor weakness, swollen feet (still), and my joints continued to ache.

 Often times moms have their handheld through each step of the way of their pregnancy, but when it comes to postpartum — they’re completely left in the dark.

 Fast forward to the 6 or 8-week checkup when she finds out her core has some separation (commonly known as diastasis recti), what’s a mom to do?